hisurfadvisory/MACROSS/README.md

 <br><br>
 DISCLAIMER: I'm a bash junkie, but Windows is what I work on in most corporate environments, and this project originally started as a way simplify my most common investigation queries.
 While I am experienced in a few scripting languages, I am NOT a powershell expert.
 I'm sure there's tons of optimizations that could be done to this code.
 <br><br>
 MACROSS came about because I got tired of handjamming cmdlets and copying everything into notepad.
-I wanted a way to automatically send search results to other cmdlets, or pull in API information without going to multiple web interfaces.
+I wanted a way to automatically send search results to other cmdlets while being able to come back to previous results, or pull information directly from APIs to avoid going to multiple web interfaces.
 Eventually I created a single front-end to handle doing all of these queries in whatever sequence I needed.
 It is written in powershell because all the initial automations were for active-directory and windows desktop tasks.
 <br><br>

 See the full README inside the core folder for function details, but here's the basics:<br>